lucae23/Luca-blog/posts/first-blog-post.md

 ### Brainstorming
 I picked two prompts I was interested in; dreams and home, and brainstormed all the different concepts I could think of for both.
 ![brainstorming](/W01S1/mindmap.jpg)
 For all the potential icon designs I had a website navigation system in mind, particularly on a laptop however a tablet or phone could also be appropriate.
+The website would be navigating different elements of a home, such as a site like IKEA that sells all different products related to a home.
 I also had in mind my audience, who are young and prone to quickly identify the icons, and who would be knowledgable to be reliant on the icons to direct them around the site.
 They would be able to relate to modern icons, particularly those inspired by emojis, and be intelligent to identify more abstract ideas presented in the icons.
+They wouldn't be too young however, as they are living out of home, and so my icons could not be too modern, for instance for hobby I used a retro controller, avoiding something to modern like a VR headset.
 Some of the more abstract ideas would be the subconsious, which I could attempt to depict as an icon.
 However a majority of the ideas were those objects closely related to the prompt, such as a bed and brain with dreams, or a house and tv with a home.
 ## Week 4 Session 2
 ### Thumbnail Sketch 1
 ![house sketches](/W01S1/almosthouse.png)